 The university has added to all its classroom telephones, a button for Campus Security.
-Students, faculty, and staff may use the "Campus Security" button on any classroom phone to reach Campus Security in the event of any emergency.
+Students, faculty, and staff may use the "Campus Safety" button on any classroom phone to reach Campus Security in the event of any emergency.

 If a victim of crime elects to do so, the university supports and encourages the making of prompt, accurate reports to Campus Security as well as the appropriate police agency.
-Crimes, emergencies or any type of suspicious activity should be reported to Campus Security by calling 5159 from a university phone or (612) 720-0417 from a cell phone.
+Crimes, emergencies or any type of suspicious activity should be reported to Campus Security by pressing the pre-programmed security button from any campus phone or (612) 720-0417 from a cell phone.
 The reporting of crimes to Campus Security aids in providing timely warning notices to the community, when appropriate, and in ensuring inclusion of the crime in the annual crime statistics.
 In addition, Campus Security will assist victims in making reports to the appropriate police agency if requested to do so.